 OR

-a U.S. military dependent and who has their Dependent ID Card (form 1173) can get a free national parks pass http://store.usgs.gov/pass/military.html
+find someone who is an active duty U.S. military member or dependent and has their ID Card (CAC card or form 1173) and can get a free national parks pass https://store.usgs.gov/MilitaryPass

 (The passes can’t be transferred/shared, the pass holder needs to be in your vehicle and show a photo ID.)